Chase The Truth: Matt Fiddes Edition

 In 2008, Fiddes was involved in a Channel 4 program titled "The Jacksons Are Coming," which followed Tito Jackson and his family as they searched for a home in Devon, with Fiddes serving as a tour guide.

 Subsequently, Fiddes launched a peculiar legal case against Channel 4, accusing them of fabricating the entire program.
-Unsurprisingly, the case failed, and Fiddes did not receive any compensation.
+In June 2010 Fiddes withdrew his claims, the day the trial was due to start.

 Julian Bellamy, the head of Channel 4, stated: